Saddam Hussein: Tensions with Kuwait: 1988–1990

-I know you need funds.
-We understand that and our opinion is that you should have the opportunity to rebuild your country.
-But we have no opinion on the Arab-Arab conflicts, like your border disagreement with Kuwait. ...
-Frankly, we can only see that you have deployed massive troops in the south.
-Normally that would not be any of our business.
-But when this happens in the context of what you said on your national day, then when we read the details in the two letters of the Foreign Minister, then when we see the Iraqi point of view that the measures taken by the UAE and Kuwait is, in the final analysis, parallel to military aggression against Iraq, then it would be reasonable for me to be concerned.
+On 25 July 1990, Saddam summoned the US ambassador to Iraq, April Glaspie, for an emergency meeting where the Iraqi leader attacked American policy with regards to Kuwait and the United Arab Emirates.
+During the meeting, Glaspie stated that "we have no opinion on the Arab-Arab conflicts, like your border disagreement with Kuwait," which was interpreted as tacit approval for the invasion of Kuwait.

 Saddam stated that he would attempt last-ditch negotiations with the Kuwaitis but Iraq "would not accept death."

-US officials attempted to maintain a conciliatory line with Iraq, indicating that while George H. W. Bush and James Baker did not want force used, they would not take any position on the Iraq–Kuwait boundary dispute and did not want to become involved.
+U.S. officials attempted to maintain a conciliatory line with Iraq, indicating that while George H. W. Bush and James Baker did not want force used, they would not take any position on the Iraq–Kuwait boundary dispute and did not want to become involved.
 Later, Iraq and Kuwait met for a final negotiation session, which failed.
 Saddam then sent his troops into Kuwait.
 As tensions between Washington and Saddam began to escalate, the Soviet Union, under Mikhail Gorbachev, strengthened its military relationship with the Iraqi leader, providing him military advisers, arms and aid.